lizmery/my-blog-app/README.md

 # Hair Salon Website w/ Blog

-A fully responsive hair salon website with a simple design that features a blog that is only accessbie by registered users.
+A fully responsive hair salon website with a simple design that features a blog that is only accessible to registered users.
 It also features an admin dashboard in which only admin users can manage (create, read, update, delete) users and posts.
 User and post data are stored in MongoDB.

 [View Live](https://my-blog-app-ebon.vercel.app)